-Continue as Continue usual basal rates and start to bolus once oral and start to bolus once oral intake has resumed intake has resumed You should resume taking your normal tablets the morning after the procedure.
+Continue usual basal rates and start to bolus once oral intake has resumed ng after the procedure.
+Lal for a day or so. your diabetes specialist. n 5 for emergency advice s and bank holidays.
+Continue usual basal rates and start to bolus once oral intake has resumed You should resume taking your normal tablets the morning after the procedure.
 However, your blood glucose may be higher than usual for a day or so.
-If you have any problems or require further advice contact your diabetes specialist. you are a St Helens resident, contact 01744 646200 - Option 5 for emergency advice (available 0800-2200 weekdays and 0800-1600 weekends and bank holidays.
-Insulin pump You shou Howe If you have If you are a S (availab
+If you have any problems or require further advice contact your diabetes specialist.
+If you are a St Helens resident, contact 01744 646200 - Option 5 for emergency advice (available 0800-2200 weekdays and 0800-1600 weekends and bank holidays.
+Continue as normal resume taking you er, your blood gluc ly problems or req Helens resident, co 0800-2200 weekda Insulin pump You should Howeve If you have an If you are a St I (available